Explainable Deep Learning: A Field Guide for the Uninitiated: Designing Explanations for Users

 Few current model explanations are designed with time- and decision-critical scenarios in mind.
 The computational cost of many model explanations tends to be high and may require extra human labor, which is undesirable if an automatic instant explanation is needed.
-For instance, for explanations presented in form of model visualization~\shortcite{zeiler14,selvaraju2017grad,shrikumar2017learning,sundararajan2017axiomatic,montavon2017explaining,zhou2016learning}, extra human effort is needed for verification, which is potentially costly.
-Besides, some explanation methods with post-hoc training involved ~\shortcite{ribeiro2016should,frosst2017distilling,krakovna16,hou2018learning} may be limited in its utility on providing explanations for real-time input.
+For instance, for explanations presented in form of model visualization~\cite{zeiler14,selvaraju2017grad,shrikumar2017learning,sundararajan2017axiomatic,montavon2017explaining,zhou2016learning}, extra human effort is needed for verification, which is potentially costly.
+Besides, some explanation methods with post-hoc training involved ~\cite{ribeiro2016should,frosst2017distilling,krakovna16,hou2020learning} may be limited in its utility on providing explanations for real-time input.
 The study for decision-critical scenarios is still under development.
-In order to increase the fidelity and reliability of model decisions, a variety of topics are explored besides model explanations, including model robustness~\shortcite{papernot2016distillation,meng2017magnet,xie2017mitigating,samangouei2018defense,li2018optimal}, fairness and bias~\shortcite{heidari2018fairness,calders2009building,hardt2016equality,zafar2017fairness,calmon2017optimized,gordaliza2019obtaining,agarwal2018reductions,menon2018cost,donini2018empirical,dwork2018decoupled,pleiss2017fairness,beutel2017data}, model trustworthiness~\shortcite{jiang2018trust,heo2018uncertainty}, etc. The study of the aforementioned topics, together with model explanations, may jointly shed light on potential new solutions for applications on decision-critical scenarios.
+In order to increase the fidelity and reliability of model decisions, a variety of topics are explored besides model explanations, including model robustness~\cite{papernot2016distillation,meng2017magnet,xie2017mitigating,samangouei2018defense,li2018optimal}, fairness and bias~\cite{heidari2018fairness,calders2009building,hardt2016equality,zafar2017fairness,calmon2017optimized,gordaliza2019obtaining,agarwal2018reductions,menon2018cost,donini2018empirical,dwork2018decoupled,pleiss2017fairness,beutel2017data}, model trustworthiness~\cite{jiang2018trust,heo2018uncertainty}, etc. The study of the aforementioned topics, together with model explanations, may jointly shed light on potential new solutions for applications on decision-critical scenarios.